Annex-82-A1/building-resilience-review/README.md

 Syracuse University’s (SU) effort was supported by the U.S. National Science Foundation (Awards No. 1949372 and 2125775).

+Texas A&M’s effort was partially supported by the U.S. National Science Foundation (Awards No. 2309030).

 ## Contact
 If you have general questions, please contact [Zheng O'Neill](zoneill@tamu.edu).